AlAssafRaha/Customer-Churn-Prediction/docs/Neural_Network_Model_Card.md

 - **AUC-ROC**: X.XX%

 ## Ethical Considerations
-- Potential Bias: Acknowledge any potential biases identified in the training data and the steps taken to mitigate them.
-Discuss how the model performs across different customer groups.
+- **Potential Bias**: Efforts were made to identify and mitigate any bias in the training data.
+The model's performance was evaluated to ensure fairness across various customer segments.
-- Mitigation Strategies: Outline any resampling techniques, feature selection processes, or model adjustments used to ensure fairness and reduce bias.
+- **Mitigation Strategies**: Techniques such as adjusting class weights and resampling were explored to address imbalance and potential bias.

 ## Caveats and Recommendations
 - Model Limitations: While neural networks can model complex relationships, they require large amounts of data and can overfit if not properly regularized or if trained on unrepresentative data sets.